gabimoncha/cursor-rules-cli/cli/README.md

 - **cursor-rules.md**: Guidelines for adding and organizing AI rules
 - **project-structure.md**: Overview of project structure and organization
 - **task-list.md**: Framework for tracking project progress
+- **use-bun-instead-of-node.md**: Use Bun instead of Node.js, npm, pnpm, or vite

 ## Awesome Rules Templates